Chapter 89 - M.

 “You didn’t give me much choice either,” I park in front of

 her apartment building.
-“You led me to the mall believing it was a date, or just
+“You led me to the mall believing it was a date, or

-because I make the computer do crazy stuff.
+system because I make the computer do crazy stuff.
 Right?”

 “You want choices,” she nods her head to herself.
 “I’ll give